brendanddev/struccs/README.md

     - Accepts a comparison function pointer for custom sorting logic
   - In order reversal via `_reverse` function
   - Discard the structure and free all associated memory via `_destroy` function
+  - Deep copy of the entire structure and its elements via `_copy` function
+  - Binary Search implementation for sorted arrays via `_binary_search` function
+    - Requires a sorted array and a comparison function pointer

 ---